BSidesPDX/CTF-2017/README.md

 1. Containers are viewable at localhost:PORT (view with docker-compose ps)
 1. `docker-compose kill` to stop the containers
 1. `make clean` to clean the source folders

+## BSidesPDX

+CTF was ran during [BSidesPDX 2017](https://bsidespdx.org/events/2017/contests-events.html) on October 20th and 21st.

+We used [CTFd](https://ctfd.io/) for the scoreboard hosted at [BSidesPDXCTF.party](https://bsidespdxctf.party/).